 Median salaries are presented for:

-Full-time equivalent (FTE) staff: this includes all staff who are on a permeant or fixed term contract.
-Approximately 87% (157,000) of the Further Education workforce have a permanent or fixed term contract.
+This includes all staff who are on a permeant or fixed term contract.
+Approximately 171,100 (88%) of all individuals recorded in the data collection have a permanent or fixed term contract.

 Average salaries for FTE staff was not published in the 2021/22 publication due to data quality concerns.
 Mean/median salaries for FTE staff are not comparable to full time staff mean/median salaries published in 2021/22.
 Therefore we will continue to publish the salary for full time staff in 2022/23 to allow comparisons from 2021/22 to 2022/23 to be made.